rust-lang-ua/rustcamp/README.md

 ### Toolchain

-- 📰 [rustup]⏱0.25h for installing 📚 [Rust]⏱0.25h toolchain and keeping it up-to-date.
+- 🏠 [rustup] for installing 🏠 [Rust] toolchain and keeping it up-to-date.
-- 📰 [RustRover]⏱0.25h as development environment (or any other on your choice).
+- 📰 [RustRover] as development environment (or any other on your choice).

 ### Bookshelf

-- 📚 [Rust Book]⏱0.25h teaches and explains 📚 [Rust]⏱0.25h basics.
+- 🧭 [Rust Book]⏱0.25h teaches and explains 🏠 [Rust] basics.
-- 📚 [Rust By Example]⏱0.25h teaches you 📚 [Rust]⏱0.25h basics using editable examples.
+- 🧭 [Rust By Example]⏱0.25h teaches you 🏠 [Rust] basics using editable examples.
-- 📚 [Rust Reference]⏱0.25h is not a formal spec, but is more detailed and comprehensive than the 📚 [Rust Book]⏱0.25h.
+- 📚 [Rust Reference]⏱0.25h is not a formal spec, but is more detailed and comprehensive than the 🧭 [Rust Book]⏱0.25h.
-- 📰 [Cheats.rs]⏱4.25h and 📰 [Rust SVG Cheatsheet] for quick reference.
+- 📰 [Cheats.rs] and 📰 [Rust SVG Cheatsheet] for quick reference.
-- 📚 [Rust Edition Guide]⏱0.25h for considering improvements of 📚 [Rust 2018]⏱0.25h and 📚 [Rust 2021]⏱0.25h.
+- 🧭 [Rust Edition Guide]⏱0.25h for considering improvements of 🧭 [Rust 2018]⏱0.25h and 🧭 [Rust 2021]⏱0.25h.
-- 📚 [Rust std lib]⏱0.25h documentation.
+- 📚 [Rust std lib] documentation.
-- 📚 [Cargo Book]⏱0.25h is a guide to 📰 [Cargo]⏱0.25h, 📚 [Rust]⏱0.25h's build tool and dependency manager.
+- 🧭 [Cargo Book] is a guide to 📚 [Cargo], 🏠 [Rust]'s build tool and dependency manager.
-- 📚 [Rustdoc Book]⏱0.25h is a guide to `rustdoc` documentation tool.
+- 🧭 [Rustdoc Book]⏱0.25h is a guide to `rustdoc` documentation tool.
-- 📰 [Rust Cookbook]⏱0.5h is a collection of simple examples that demonstrate good practices to accomplish common programming tasks, using the crates of the 📚 [Rust]⏱0.25h ecosystem.
+- 📰 [Rust Cookbook]⏱0.5h is a collection of simple examples that demonstrate good practices to accomplish common programming tasks, using the crates of the 🏠 [Rust] ecosystem.
-- 📰 [Rust Design Patterns]⏱0.25h is an open source repository of 📚 [Rust]⏱0.25h design patterns and idioms.
+- 📰 [Rust Design Patterns]⏱0.25h is an open source repository of 🏠 [Rust] design patterns and idioms.
-- 📰 [Effective Rust]⏱0.25h is a collection of guidelines that had been learned from real world experience of creating software in 📚 [Rust]⏱0.25h.
+- 📰 [Effective Rust]⏱0.25h is a collection of guidelines that had been learned from real world experience of creating software in 🏠 [Rust].
-- 📚 [Rust API Guidelines]⏱0.25h is a set of recommendations on how to design and present APIs for 📚 [Rust]⏱0.25h.
+- 📚 [Rust API Guidelines]⏱0.25h is a set of recommendations on how to design and present APIs for 🏠 [Rust].
-- 📰 [Rust FAQ] answers common question about 📚 [Rust]⏱0.25h.
+- 📰 [Rust FAQ] answers common question about 🏠 [Rust].
-- 📰 [Rust Playground]⏱0.25h allows to share and check runnable 📚 [Rust]⏱0.25h code snippets online.
+- 📰 [Rust Playground] allows to share and check runnable 🏠 [Rust] code snippets online.
-- 📋 [Awesome Rust]⏱2.25h is a curated list of 📚 [Rust]⏱0.25h code and resources.
+- 📋 [Awesome Rust] is a curated list of 🏠 [Rust] code and resources.
-- 📰 [This Week in Rust]⏱0.25h represents handpicked and subscribable 📚 [Rust]⏱0.25h weekly updates.
+- 🏠 [This Week in Rust] represents handpicked and subscribable 🏠 [Rust] weekly updates.
-- 📰 [Baby Steps]⏱0.25h blog of [Nicholas Matsakis](https://github.com/nikomatsakis) shares useful 📚 [Rust]⏱0.25h patterns, ideas and design decisions.
+- 📰 [Baby Steps] blog of [Nicholas Matsakis](https://github.com/nikomatsakis) shares useful 🏠 [Rust] patterns, ideas and design decisions.

 ### Schedule

-Each task must be performed as a separate 📰 [PR (pull request)][PR]⏱0.75h with an appropriate name and checkmarked here in README's schedule after completion.
-Each task is a 📚 [Cargo workspace member][13]⏱0.25h, so you can run/test it from the project root (i.e. `cargo run -p task_1_8`). __Consider to use 📰 [rustfmt]⏱0.5h and 📰 [Clippy]⏱0.5h when you're writing 📚 [Rust]⏱0.25h code.__
+Each task must be performed as a separate 📰 [PR (pull request)][PR] with an appropriate name and checkmarked here in README's schedule after completion.
+Each task is a 🧭 [Cargo workspace member][13]⏱0.25h, so you can run/test it from the project root (i.e. `cargo run -p task_1_8`). __Consider to use 🧭 [rustfmt]⏱0.25h and 🧭 [Clippy]⏱0.25h when you're writing 🏠 [Rust] code.__

 Each task has the estimated time for completion.
 If any deeper investigation on task's theme is needed by you, then it's on your own.